-Personal and advertising injury is typically an infringement on a person or business’s personal or intellectual rights.
-It can include libel, slander, and copyright infringement.
+Personal and advertising injuries are typically infringements on a person or business’s personal or intellectual rights.
+Examples include libel, slander, and copyright infringement.

-Your general liability insurance or business owner’s policy will protect you against personal and advertising injury liability, including cases of:
+Your general liability insurance or business owner’s policy will protect you against advertising injury liability, including cases of:

 Slander or libel of a person or company: You defame by speech (slander) or in writing or pictures (libel) by making false statements.
 Professional liability insurance would cover this risk for some professions with unique exposures to slander or libel, including lawyers, media and advertising companies, and publishers.